Students celebrate reading during 13th annual Read Across Kenosha

 “It’s tremendous to see how many volunteers are here today,” Kerkman said.
 “It’s just fun to interact with kids and see the smiles and get them excited about (reading).”

-The recently-crowned Miss.
-Kenosha 2023, Willow Newell, kicked off her community involvement with Read Across Kenosha Thursday morning.
+Recently-crowned Miss.
+Kenosha 2023 Willow Newell, kicked off her community involvement with Read Across Kenosha Thursday morning.

 “It’s an honor to have the opportunity to meet so many influential people in Kenosha and promote literacy in the community,” Newell said.
 “Reading opens doors.”